- Let Us Help

 Step 1: Notification

 The first step to obtaining assistance is to contact the rapid response team.
 Federal and state statutes require employers to provide advance written notice of a business closing or workforce reduction in certain situations.
-More information about notice requirements is available here.
+More information about notice requirements.

 Step 2: The Initial Meeting